osmphp/framework/doc/95-development-basics/composer-packages.md

 `samples` are components used for unit testing.
 Each sample can be found in second level directory in `Module.php`.
 Samples can be loaded only if testing mode is on : `"testing": true`

-## Composer package autoload in Dubysa
+## Composer package autoload in Osm

-When Dubysa console project is started by running `php run` in command line, `run` file located in project root directory is executed.
+When Osm console project is started by running `php run` in command line, `run` file located in project root directory is executed.

 `require $dir . '/vendor/autoload.php';` command prepares Composer package loading from `vendor` directory.
 Composer reads `composer.json` from every `vendor` package directory and loads packages.

-For example `vendor/dubysa/components/composer.json` autoload section
+For example `vendor/osmphp/components/composer.json` autoload section

     "autoload": {
         "files": [